Drake Maye Watch: Fair To Put Some Blame On Those Around Patriots QB?

 What do you think?
 Leave a comment.

 Mafi opened with two low snaps.
-It surely impacted Maye’s first pass to tight end Mitchell Wilcox as the timing on the quick read was thrown off from the jump.
+It clearly impacted Maye’s first pass to tight end Mitchell Wilcox as the timing on the quick read was thrown off from the jump.
 Maye targeted rookie Javon Baker on the second rep, another incompletion which followed a low snap.
-On the third play of the period, running back Kevin Harris fumbled after another snap gave Maye some trouble.
+On the third play of the period, running back Kevin Harris fumbled after another snap gave Maye some trouble on the handoff.
 Patriots cornerback Marco Wilson picked it up for what would have been a scoop-and-score.

 It didn’t improve.